allc/2020-Winter-Minecraft-Guild-Discord-Bot/README.md

 ## Features

-- Reply with the list of current online players.
+- Reply with the list of current online players
-- Shows the number of online players as the bot's activity on Discord.
+- Shows the number of online players as the bot's activity on Discord
+- Sending message on Discord when Minecraft server became offline or back online again

 ## Bot Commands